Every man I meet is my superior in some way. In that, I learn of him. – Ralph Waldo Emerson

 Wow.
 I can totally relate to that because even when I’ve attended churches of different denominations I’ve been totally lost and felt out of place thinking: how did they all memorize this stuff….is there some sort of secret manual I’m not aware of?
 And I could picture Erica in that classroom feeling embarrassed and it made me so sad and I couldn’t think of any solution but to dilute the Lord’s prayer into a generic prayer.
 But it also took me back to my own childhood when I didn’t have the coolest clothes or I couldn’t play sports well….and how it didn’t seem fair to me at the time……and well many schools have implemented uniforms and everyone gets sports participation awards.
 Believe me….I saw right through those 4th place, 3rd heat swimming awards….and thank goodness I was able to figure out that swimming wasn’t my thing early on because I found out that I was good at other stuff instead.

 So….I’ve always been told: don’t talk about politics or religion (oops) but I don’t think I can really be authentic without sharing those parts of my life.
 When it comes to religion it’s not that I am trying to convert anyone or convince you to come my way….I am just giving you what might be a different perspective.
 And I always reserve the right to change my mind on my perspective.

 As for why Christianity is right for me and my daughter?
 Well, first of all I think that learning the stories in the Bible give us something to emulate….an example to follow, detailed virtues and great wisdom in difficult situations.
 Last Sunday one of the pastors at my church quoted C.S.
 Lewis and made the comparison that the Bible is like a window….we don’t look at it, we look through it.
 We use the Bible to shape our lives….looking through the stories and finding the purpose of God in our lives.
 I agree….I believe it’s much easier to ask “what would Jesus do” instead of “what would so-and-so-the-human do“.
 But the most important thing for me is that I want my daughter to know that one day….when I’m not there to protect her….she can turn to God in any difficult situation….if she’s bullied, or her faith is tested, or she’s in the midst of violence, or lost.
 She can be reassured that she’s not alone.
 And long after I’m gone….she will be okay….and there’s the faith that we will see each other again.
-I have experienced numerous thin places that have reassured me that the Bible isn’t just a myth: like when Boo saw my father on the porch shortly after he died, or when my grandfather saw an angel at his bedside before he died, or when my grandfather’s disconnected phone line called my sister’s phone and left a message, or the grandmother clock in Tahoe, or the immaculate timing of my almost bleeding to death the second I was opened up for surgery, Even my surgeon said: we aren’t supposed to really say this in medicine, but we witnessed a miracle.
+I have experienced numerous thin places: like when Boo saw my father on the porch shortly after he died, or when my grandfather saw an angel at his bedside before he died, or when my grandfather’s disconnected phone line called my sister’s phone and left a message, or the grandmother clock in Tahoe, or the immaculate timing of my almost bleeding to death the second I was opened up for surgery, Even my surgeon said: we aren’t supposed to really say this in medicine, but we witnessed a miracle.

 It is the individual who is not interested in his fellow men who has the greatest difficulties in life and provides the greatest injury to others.
 It is from among such individuals that all human failures spring. –Alfred Adler

 Why would I prefer that the Ten Commandments be displayed?
 Well, first of all it’s part of history.
 Many of our country’s laws are based on the Ten Commandments.
 I also don’t have an issue with virtues of other religions being displayed in public places.
 I’d be fine with the posting of the pillars of Islam.
 I’d know that there were 2 that probably didn’t apply to me…but I could be reminded of the other three: belief, prayer worship and giving.
 And post the principles and disciplines of Hinduism too….at least I’d know what they were without having to Wikipedia them….and I’d love for Boo to be reminded of love and religious harmony when she sees them.
 And who couldn’t use a reminder about discipline?
 Truth, non-violence, no adultery, no stealing, no corruption, cleanliness, contentment, scripture reading, perseverance and regular prayers.
 Guess what….I did practice Buddhism for a few years.
 I even have a collection of Buddha statues….and some people would interpret that as a sin….graven images.
 But I don’t treat them as idols…so big whup.
 I think there is some amazing knowledge to be found in the Dhammapada….and excerpts can be found throughout my diaries and journals.
 I don’t know much about atheism….do athiests pray?
 Do athiests have a book of principles to follow?
-And so now I’m showing my ignorance….but I AM willing to learn.
+And so now I’m showing my ignorance….but I am willing to learn.
 I’d love to know.
 And I know I’m leaving some religions out and it’s just because if I make this post any longer you’ll probably stop reading.
 Oh and satanism….well….I’m scared of Satan….but it’s nothing personal against the Satanist.
-But I do like the color black!
-Very slimming.

 Well….I don’t know much about obeying.